-When student productions rig (attach) camera and lighting equipment to their Picture Car, they begin to introduce risk variables that are not considered operating under normal operations.
-They include obscuring or obstructing the driver's view, adding potential missiles in or outside the cabin (in the event of a collision), and increasing the overall width or length of the vehicle.
-Because of this, students who rig equipment to their own or rented vehicles, that are operating under traditional auto insurance policies, run the risk of voiding their auto coverage.
-The vehicle and related activity are not covered under the program's general liability or auto insurance policies.
+When student productions rig (attach) camera and lighting equipment to their Picture Car, they begin to introduce variables that may not be considered operating under normal operations by their insurance carrier.
+This heightens risk by obscuring or obstructing the driver's view, adding potential missile(s) in or outside the cabin (in the event of a collision), and increasing the overall width or length of the vehicle beyond safe or legal limits.
+Because of this, students who rig equipment to their own or rented vehicles, that are operating under personal auto policies, run the risk of violating their comprehensive, collision, and liability insurance coverage.
+The Picture Car (motor vehicle) and Precision Driving activities are not covered under the program's general liability or UCF's auto insurance policies.

 Students are not permitted to rig equipment to the inside or outside of Picture Cars unless they submit an Uninsured Activity Application and receive approval from the Risk Management Panel.
-They will most likely have to purchase additional insurance coverage and may have to have their rigging supervised by qualified faculty or staff.
+They will most likely have to purchase additional insurance coverage and their rigging supervised by qualified faculty or staff.